flutter/website/src/content/app-architecture/cookbook/offline-first.md

 ### Using a Stream

-A better alternative is to present the data using a Stream.
+A better alternative is to present the data using a `Stream`.
 In the best case scenario,
-the Stream will emit two values, the locally stored data, and then the data from the server.
+the `Stream` will emit two values, the locally stored data, and then the data from the server.

-First, the stream will emit the locally stored data using the DatabaseService.
+First, the stream will emit the locally stored data using the `DatabaseService`.
 This call is generally faster and less error prone than a network call, and by doing it first the view model can already display data to the user.